 - Carry handles molded to container body for strength.

 - Locking latches.

 When you demand the best in every aspect of your cooler this product is ideal.
 It’s a great gift for yourself, or could be considered an amazing wedding present.
-Thought through from beginning to end for durability, practicality, and ease of use, it’s the cream of the crop of coolers.
+Thought through from beginning to end for durability, practicality, and ease of use, it’s the cream of the crop.